cdanea/turbo-read/README.md

 I found that being tired/rested influences spritzing speed greatly (by 100% relative increase in my case when I am rested, versus trying this at 4AM when I actually finished this demo.)

 This project is not meant to be production ready.
-There are several parameters that need to become configurable before this could be usable:
+There are several parameters that need to become configurable before this could even be described as fit for some particular purpose:

 *   Slider instead of discrete speed selector
 *   Word transitions: smooth, instant(like it is now), morph (i find the current setting to be suboptimal for me, and a smooth fading between words really helps me